Welcome to Days of Caring 2023 – Celebrating 29 Years!

-This year, Days of Caring will take place May 8-12, and in the fall, Sept.
-18-20.
-During our Spring and Fall Days of Caring events last year, more than 1,200 volunteers provided over 4,800 hours of service to the Hancock County community.
-They completed more than 170 projects, with a value to the community of about $144,000.
+Spring Days of Caring will take place May 6-10 this year.
+Last year, more than 1,050 volunteers provided 4,200 hours of service to the Hancock County community during Spring and Fall Days of Caring.
+They completed more than 120 projects, with a value to the community of about $133,500.

 Thank You

 Because of the pandemic, Days of Caring 2020 was postponed from its usual date in May until September.
 Volunteers and agency leaders alike enjoyed the fall weather.
-A Fall Days of Caring event also helped agencies wrap up projects and prepare for winter, and allowed volunteers who aren’t available in the spring a chance to help.
-After such a widely positive response, a three-day Fall Days of Caring returned in 2021 and 2022, and is here to stay.
+A Fall Days of Caring event also helped agencies wrap up projects and prepare for winter, and allowed volunteers who aren't available in the spring a chance to help.
+After such a widely positive response, a three-day Fall Days of Caring event returned in 2021 and 2022 and is here to stay!

-These events are great opportunities to measurably improve people’s lives in Hancock County.
-Thank you.
+These events are a great opportunity to measurably improve people's lives in Hancock County.
+Thank you!

 Get Started